-Bursaries in the form of a grant of up to £1000 per applicant are available to assist towards meeting the whole cost, or contribute part of the cost, of attending an appropriate educational programme in the UK or abroad.
+Bursaries in the form of a grant of up to £1000 per applicant are available to enable UK landscapers / horticulturists / apprentices or trainees in horticulture or garden design to undertake a relevant course of study, or supervised work experience, so that they can acquire or enhance their Japanese garden related skills.
+For example, to enable them to attend an appropriate educational programme in the UK or abroad.

 Previous recipients of the JGS bursary have been able to use the grant to enable them to participate in Professional Training Seminars at the Portland Japanese Garden in USA or undertake a work experience programme in a notable garden in Japan.

 The JGS will consider supporting a range of training opportunities.
 For example, to cover travel and accommodation costs to enable a period of work experience in a Japanese-style garden in the UK or Europe OR for the applicant to attend relevant face-to-face, or virtual, educational events.

 All applicants are asked to study the full details of the JGS Bursary Scheme before completing the bursary application form (submission details are on the form)